A State of Trance: Format and broadcasts

+The show usually takes the form of a two-hour DJ mix.
+It focuses on new trance and progressive music, including commercial releases, promotional tracks and unreleased material.
+Regular features have included "Tune of the Week", "Future Favourite", "Service for Dreamers", "Trending Track" and "Progressive Pick".

 Currently it is broadcast on websites such as DI.FM and by many radio stations around the world.
-It is also broadcast on YouTube, where the complete programs are officially uploaded (from episode 757 in audio and from episode 800 Part 2 in video), Twitch, Facebook, VK, and Sirius XM’s “A State of Armin” channel.
+It is also broadcast on YouTube, where the complete programs are officially uploaded (from episode 757 in audio and from episode 800 Part 2 in video), Twitch, Facebook, VK, and SiriusXM’s "A State of Armin" channel.
 Tracks from A State of Trance are also available on a number of streaming services, including Spotify, iTunes, Deezer, Tidal and Anghami.
 Track lists for every episode can be found in the description of each YouTube stream, 1001tracklists.com, and the Episodes page of Armin van Buuren's A State of Trance website.

+Since 2017, the programme has also been broadcast as a video livestream from the A State of Trance studio in Amsterdam.
+From 2019 onward, guest DJs have regularly appeared during the second hour of the programme, while de Ronde or Corsten have often hosted parts of the broadcast.

 History

 Background and growth

-On 1 June 2001 (a Friday), Episode 1 was broadcast through ID&T Radio, and continued to be broadcast on a weekly basis.
-The first three episodes were titled Into Trance, however from Episode 4 onwards it was called A State Of Trance.
+On Friday, 1 June 2001, Episode 001 was broadcast through ID&T Radio, and continued to be broadcast on a weekly basis.
+The first three episodes were titled Into Trance, however from Episode 004 onwards it was called A State Of Trance.

-Since episode seventeen, the show has aired on Thursdays.
+Since episode 017, the show has aired on Thursdays.

 Episode 182 was the last to air on ID&T Radio, as the show was canceled unexpectedly after the station decided to change its music policy.
 Episode 183 was aired a month later, through the Internet radio station ETN.fm.
 To better adapt to an international audience, Armin went from presenting in Dutch to presenting in English.

 From Episode 185 onward, the show changed from ETN.fm to DI.FM and began to synchronise across many national radio stations.

-Since the 500th episode, A State of Trance's' annual episodic celebrations have effectively replaced Trance Energy (later simply called Energy, focusing on electro house instead of trance) as the main trance event in the Netherlands, where every year the biggest of these celebrations takes place.
+Since the 500th episode, A State of Trance's annual episodic celebrations have replaced Trance Energy (later simply called Energy, focusing on electro house instead of trance) as the main trance event in the Netherlands, where every year the biggest of these celebrations takes place.

 From episode 800 Part 2, the show began to broadcast in video through YouTube from a new studio in Amsterdam.
 In addition, the Dutch DJ and producer Ruben de Ronde began to co-host the program with Armin van Buuren.

 Starting episode 922, various DJs have been invited to mix during the second hour of the show.
 During this hour, the episode is usually hosted by Ruben de Ronde or Ferry Corsten, with Armin van Buuren only presenting the first hour of the show.

 In episode 972, Corsten's monthly residency on the show was announced.